DevOpser-io/openaiflask-quickstart/README.md

-# OpenAI Flask Application Quickstart
+# OpenAI Flask Application Quickstart - Dev Branch

-This quickstart guide helps you deploy an OpenAI-integrated Flask application on AWS using Terraform.
-The setup includes two EC2 instances, an Application Load Balancer (ALB) with SSL termination, and necessary networking components.
+This Dev branch of the quickstart has commented out all of the production related resources.
+It spins up a simple dev server in a private subnet (in a preexisting VPC and subnet), and provides a pattern for integrating with OpenVPN Access Server for secure access.

 ## Prerequisites